sigmaris/webmon/README.md

 pip install git+https://github.com/sigmaris/webmon.git@main
 ```

-To run in a Docker container, first check out the repository, change directory into the repository, and build and tag an image:
+To use a Docker container, first check out the repository, change directory into the repository, and build and tag an image:

 ```
 docker build . -t webmon
 ```

 This image tagged "webmon" can then be used to run the checker and recorder components as described below.

-The program consists of two components, the website checker and the database recorder.

 # Website checker